Time to scrap the world’s remaining blasphemy laws

 Why Guterres and Haley are set to become the U.N.’s odd couple

-by Richard Gowan and Geneva Beyond the Council BORRAR, Beyond the Council BORRAR, Blog BORRAR, By invitation, By invitation BORRAR, Human rights institutions and mechanisms, Secretary-General
+by Richard Gowan and Geneva By invitation, Human rights institutions and mechanisms, Secretary-General

 Are Antonio Guterres and Nikki Haley set to be New York’s new power couple?
 The future of the United Nations may rest on the duo’s personal and political chemistry.
 Guterres has only been U.N. secretary-general since the start of the year, and Haley began work as U.S. representative to the U.N. ten days ago.
 But diplomats are watching both of …